-In the video below, you can see how David Fincher uses a neo-noir color scheme for his films.
+In the video below, you can see how David Fincher's directing style often includes using a neo-noir color scheme for his films.

 Color grade your film correctly, and it can amplify the feel of your film, submerging your viewer into a world dominated by your color scheme.

 Color grade your film incorrectly, and it can undermine your intentions, throwing off the viewer in some very unsettling ways.
 You may intend to apply different color grades to different scenes.

 This is a situation where LUTs are extremely useful because they will give you the option to create preset looks that can be strategically applied to specific scenes.

 A good example of this is the film Traffic.

 You can see here how each story is supported by the color schemes, and this not only helps from an artistic and emotional standpoint but we also gain some visual organization that is helpful for the viewer.

 Color is such a wonderful tool for the artist, but color coding is an age-old method for organizing practically anything.